/data/trial.csv, fall back to what it remembers from training, and write a

 When the observer cannot see: seams

-The observed scope propagates intoasyncio tasks but not into library-spawned
+The observed scope propagates into theasyncio tasks created inside it, but not

 - a thread start (